svdhoog/ETACE/docs/visualisation_scripts/readme.rst

 Examples
 ========

-Once the necessary parameters are set, by following the instructions specified in the :download:`configuration <config.md>` file, the module can be run to get the desired results.
+Once the necessary parameters are set, by following the instructions specified in the :ref:`config.rst` file, the module can be run to get the desired results.
 To demonstrate some of the functionalities, the parameters of the configuration files are shown below, along with the plots they yield.